pgrill/guidelines/apprenticeship/README.md

 * [Training Project](training.md) (2 weeks)
 * [First Client Project](clientproject.md)

+# Final words

+We encourage you to propose changes to the apprentice process.
+We believe in a [continous improvement](https://man.sophilabs.io/people/#continuous-improvement) process and we are constantly trying to do a better job at it.
+As an apprentice, you have much better insight into what could make the process better for you than does someone who's been working here for five years.
+Feedback is always appreciated.
+If you have feedback on the overall apprentice program, please discuss the issue with your mentor, or DM.

 Note: This page is based on the great work done by Thoughtbot, available at their [Github](https://github.com/thoughtbot/apprenticeship) repository.